-Traffic density around Europe for cargo ships did not change very much from 2019 to 2022.
-Traffic density was high with some differences with the global traffic density.
-Comparing with Figure 2.3-12, differences are very evident in the Northern areas where navigation was mainly for fisheries.
+The traffic density of cargo ships around Europe remained relatively stable between 2019 and 2023.
+While traffic density was high, there were notable differences compared to the global traffic density.
+When compared to Figure 2.3-12, differences are particularly evident in the Northern areas where most navigation was related to fisheries.

-Figure 2.3-14 Traffic density around Europe from 2019 to 2022 for passenger ships
+Figure 2.3-14 Traffic density around Europe from 2019 to 2023 for passenger ships

-Traffic density around Europe for passenger ships was significatively lower than traffic density for cargo ships or fishing vessel.
-Traffic density decreased for passenger ships in 2020, as an effect of COVID 19 pandemic, and increased again in 2021 and 2022.
+Traffic density around Europe for passenger ships was significatively lower than traffic for cargo ships or fishing vessel.
+In 2020, the traffic density decreased for passenger ships, due to the impact of COVID 19 pandemic, but it rebounded in 2022 and 2023.

-Figure 2.3-15 Traffic density around Europe from 2019 to 2022 for fishing vessels
+Figure 2.3-15 Traffic density around Europe from 2019 to 2023 for fishing vessels

-Traffic density around Europe for fishing vessels did not change significatively in the period from 2019 to 2022.
+Traffic density around Europe for fishing vessels remained relatively unchanged between 2019 and 2023.